Concurrency & Systems Review · April 2026

 64

-Where Go is the right tool — and where it is not
+Where is Go the right tool — and where is it not?

 Go earns its place in specific architectural contexts.
 Misapplying it creates unnecessary complexity without a performance payoff.